kubernetes/website/content/en/blog/_posts/2022-04-15-Increasing-the-security-bar-in-Ingress-NGINX/index.md

 ![Ingress NGINX post chroot](ingress-post-chroot.png)

 What does all of this mean?
-A good summary is: that we are running a new container inside our own container.
+A basic summary is: that we are isolating the NGINX service as a container inside the controller container.

 While this is not strictly true, to understand what was done here, it's good to understand how Linux containers (and underlying mechanisms such as kernel namespaces) work.